justmoon/dassie/packages/lib-reactive/README.md

 We've seen how to listen to topics, but so far we have still had to manage these listeners manually.

-There is a special `sig.get` helper which will receive the last value from a topic and automatically dispose and re-run the effect if this value changes.
+There is a special `sig.get` helper which will retrieve the current state of a signal but also listen for changes and automatically re-run the effect with the new value.
 This allows us to build some very concise reactive applications.

 ```ts
 import { EffectContext, createReactor, createTopic } from "@dassie/lib-reactive"